thongish/2420-Assignment-1/README.md

 ```
 ssh-keygen -t ed25519 -f C:\Users\<your username>\.ssh\<key name> -C <youremail@email.com>
 ```
->[!TIP]
->You will often see some word or phrase between two angle brackets like this, `<word or phrase>`, throughout this tutorial.
-This means you need to type your own text here correlating to the word/phrase.
-\
-> Example: `ssh-keygen -t ed25519 -f C:\Users\Bob\.ssh\bobs-key -C "bob89@gmail.com"`

 Once you've generated the public/private key-pair, you'll be able to find both keys in the .ssh folder within your user folder.
 They will look something like this: `bobs-key` and `bobs-key.pub`. `bobs-key` will stay on your local machine, while `bobs-key.pub` will be given to your DigitalOcean droplet.